-Put bluntly, this is a trope in which an animal character will use a leaf as a boat.
-It can also be used in fairy tales as well as being a common motif in any tale or art to do with little people like the fey/fairies.
+This is a trope in which an animal character will use a leaf as a boat.
+It may be a tiny character in a regular-sized leaf, or a human-sized character in a huge leaf from a fictional plant.
+It can also be used in fairy tales as well as being a common motif in any tale or art to do with little people like fey or fairies.

 - Some types of Ants use leaves to cross streams.

 - Water striders are predatory insects that "walk" on the surface-tension of still ponds.
 When they find a dead or drowning bug, they'll drag it to a floating leaf, so they can eat in peace without the risk of being swallowed by a fish from below.
 Occasionally the leaf then gets washed into a stream and carried off, which is one way water striders colonize new ponds.